cpbotha/cpbotha.github.io/content/posts/2019/whv-172-always-be-compounding/index.md

 PylonTech US3000 battery cluster BMS), I'll write a post with more details about the system and its performance.

-Until thene, these are the specifications:
+Until then, these are the specifications:

 - Panels: 18 x [Canadian Solar KuMax high efficiency polycrystalline CS3U 355Wp](./canadian_solar_cs3u_specs.pdf)